-- Take pictures of exterior damage to structure and trees. - Begin clean up of your property as soon as possible. - Contact your insurance companies.
+- Take pictures of exterior damage to structure and trees. - Begin clean up of your property as soon as possible.
+Refer to the Fort Bend County website to see specific requirements for debris removal at www.fortbendcountytx.gov. - Contact your insurance companies.